claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 		- Copy `hotkeys.json` from the `.obsidian` folder of another vault
 			- Remember that if the other vault has hotkeys that you want to keep that refer to specific things created using community plugins, you need to create those things first - eg a specific [[#QuickAdd]] macro
 		- Open up your new copy of `hotkeys.json` in a text editor and remove any that you don't want to keep
+	- css
+		- Check the snippets sub-folder (if there is one) under `.obsidian`
+		- Copy whatever's in there into a new `snippets` sub-folder under your destination `.obsidian` folder
 	- While you're looking at the `.obsidian` folder of your source vault, check whether any of the other `json` files might contain any other customisations you want to copy over to the new vault
 - Open the vault
 	- (Note that these are my preferred settings, stored here for my benefit - your preferences may differ):
+	- Turn on any css snippets:
+		- Go to [[#Settings]] => Appearance => scroll down to css at the bottom
+		- If no snippets are listed (and you copied some over in the previous step), click the Refresh button
+		- Turn the slider to "on" for each snippet you want to apply
 	- Make properties sections be hidden by default: [Settings](#settings) => Editor => properties in document => hidden
 	- Create a Templates folder, point to it from the core `Templates` plugin, add at least one simple template
 		- More on this [[#Templates|here]]